hemant224/DesignYourOwnAccesibilityTest/README.md

  yarn start
 ```

-Then, enter the folder front and run commands:
+Then, enter to the front folder and run commands:

 ```
  # Install dependencies